 How to Measure Openings for Folding Doors (Bi-Fold Systems): A Complete Step-by-Step Guide by KozijnenPro

-This guide by KozijnenPro explains how to measure openings for both new construction and replacement folding-door systems using metric units (mm) with imperial equivalents where helpful.
-Follow these professional steps to ensure your new aluminium (aluminum) folding doors fit precisely, fold smoothly, and seal perfectly.
+This guide by KozijnenPro explains how to measure openings for both new construction and replacement folding door systems using metric units (mm) with imperial equivalents where helpful.
+Follow these professional steps to ensure your new aluminium folding doors fit precisely, fold smoothly, and seal perfectly.

 Understanding Key Terms